-The District's Court Order required the District to "develop a detailed integrated capital improvement plan for regional management of wastewater collection and storm drainage to identify a capital improvement program for the solution of all intercommunity drainage problems (both storm and sanitary) in the District."
+The District's founding Court Order required the District to "develop a detailed integrated capital improvement plan for regional management of wastewater collection and storm drainage to identify a capital improvement program for the solution of all intercommunity drainage problems (both storm and sanitary) in the District."
 The District initially focused on the sanitary sewage portion of this mandate, investing over \$3 billion since its inception on sanitary sewage-related projects.
 To address the regional stormwater portion of this mandate, the District procured services in 2007 to assist with the development and implementation of a Regional Stormwater Management Program (the "Stormwater Program").
 Tasks related to defining stormwater program roles and responsibilities, funding approaches, resource needs, legal issues, customer service requirements and data/billing issues were addressed, leading to the development of the District's Stormwater Code of Regulations (Title V), which the District's Board of Trustees approved in January 2010.

-From 2010-2012, the Stormwater Program was in litigation in the Cuyahoga County Common Pleas Court over issues related to the District's "authority" to implement the program as an Ohio 6119 entity, and "fee versus tax" issues related to the District's stormwater fee.
-The District prevailed in the litigation, and began the Stormwater Program in January 2013.
+From 2010-2012, the Stormwater Program was in litigation in the Cuyahoga County Common Pleas Court over issues related to the District's "authority" to implement the program as an Ohio Revised Code 6119 entity, and "fee versus tax" issues related to the District's stormwater fee.
+The District prevailed in the litigation and began the Stormwater Program in January 2013.

 The Stormwater Program is designed to address long-standing regional stormwater flooding, erosion and water quality issues resulting from the incremental increases in stormwater runoff from hard surfaces that make their way into storm sewers and streams.
-The fees collected from the Stormwater Program will be used to fund construction projects to solve regional stream flooding and erosion problems, operation and maintenance activities to minimize the potential for flooding and erosion and master planning studies to outline a long-term construction and maintenance program along regional streams.
-Twenty-five percent (25.0%) of cash collected from each municipality within the service area will be returned to the respective member community for funding of local stormwater management projects.
+The fees collected from the Stormwater Program will be used to fund construction projects to solve regional stream flooding and erosion problems, for operation and maintenance activities to minimize the potential for flooding and erosion and for master planning studies to outline a long-term construction and maintenance program along regional streams.
+Twenty-five percent (25.0%) of cash collected from each municipality within the service area will be returned to the respective member community for funding of local stormwater management projects through the Community Cost Share program (CCS).

 In July 2012, parties opposed to the District's Regional Stormwater Management Program filed an appeal to the 8th Appellate District to seek a halt to the Regional Stormwater Management Program.
 On September 26, 2013, the Appellate Court halted the District's Regional Stormwater Management Program by a 2 to 1 decision with a strong dissent.
-The District immediately suspended its program and placed all fees collected into an interest bearing escrow account pending an appeal to the Supreme Court of Ohio.
+The District immediately suspended its program and placed all fees collected into an interest-bearing escrow account pending an appeal to the Supreme Court of Ohio.
 The District filed its notice of appeal in November 2013, and the Supreme Court accepted the case in February 2014.
 Oral arguments before the Supreme Court took place on September 9.
 2014.
 In December 2015 the Ohio Supreme Court issued its final opinion that the District has the authority to implement the Regional Stormwater Management Program and collect the impervious surface fee.
-The District has restarted the Stormwater Program and will begin billing in July of 2016.
-The anticipated yearly revenue from the Stormwater Program is \$41 million.
+The District has restarted the Stormwater Program and resumed billing in July of 2016.
+The anticipated yearly estimated revenue from the Stormwater Program is over \$40 million.

-Strategic Plan
+Strategic and Operational Action Plan

-In the fall of 2012, Chief Executive Officer Julius Ciaccia, along with the Senior Staff, updated and revised the District's Strategic Plan to chart the organization's direction for the next four years.
-The Strategic Plan covers 2013 through 2016.
+In early 2016, Chief Executive Officer Julius Ciaccia, along with the Senior Staff, updated and revised the District's Strategic and Operational Action Plan to chart the organization's direction for the next three years.
+The Strategic and Operational and Plan covers 2016 through 2018.